In the next ten minutes, get ready to:

 Developing Pathways & Crafting Materials for HCL Onboarding

-Both European and UK best practice guides offer detailed insights on safe and effective onboarding procedures.
+Both European and UK best practice guides offer detailed insights into safe and effective onboarding procedures.
 They’re crucial readings.
 However, they lack ready-to-use tools and resources.
-This might lead every centre to “reinvent the wheel.”
+This might lead every service to “reinvent the wheel.”

-To prevent countless hours of duplication, we offer valuable materials which could save you precious time.
-We’ve made them generic (minus logos and specific contact details) so you can use them as-is or adapt them to your local requirements.
+To prevent countless hours of duplication, we offer valuable materials that could save you precious time.
+We’ve made them generic (minus logos and specific contact details) so you can use or adapt them (skin in the game style) to your local requirements.
+They are discussed briefly below.
+However, at the bottom of the page, there is a table with all the resources, the evidence base, and a link to download them.
+Enjoy!

 Special note: Open the resources in Adobe Acrobat, not your web browser, as they have JavaScript code embedded.